Conservation Education/Firearms Safety

 Home Study Course Steps:

-- Call or email the listed DEEP contact to register for the home study course Field Day.
+- Follow the instructions for registering for one of the home study course Field Days listed below.
 If a Field Day is not available at this time, keep checking this page, as more Field Days will be scheduled in the future.
-AFTER REGISTERING, YOU WILL RECEIVE A VOUCHER CODE that you will need to access and complete the online Outdoor Roadmap Hunter Education – Student Training course (Step 2).
+AFTER REGISTERING, YOU WILL RECEIVE A VOUCHER CODE that you can use to access and complete the online Outdoor Roadmap Hunter Education – Student Training course (Step 2).

 - Complete the online Outdoor Roadmap Hunter Education – Student Training course (including all end-of-lesson exams and the final exam) at www.ormtraining.com (see instructions for accessing and using the site).
 You must achieve a minimum score of 80% on the online final exam to be eligible for the Field Day.
 You must have a printer connected to your computer to print your certificate from the online course.
 You will not be admitted to the Field Day training without a printed Certificate of Completion from the online course.